ViewComponent/view_component/README.md

 Slots exist in two forms: normal slots and collection slots.

 Normal slots can be rendered once per component.
-They expose an accessor with the name of the slot that returns an instance of `BoxComponent::Header`, etc.
+They expose an accessor with the name of the slot that returns an instance of `ViewComponent::Slot`, etc.

 Collection slots can be rendered multiple times.
-They expose an accessor with the pluralized name of the slot (`#rows`), which is an Array of `BoxComponent::Row` instances.
+They expose an accessor with the pluralized name of the slot (`#rows`), which is an Array of `ViewComponent::Slot` instances.

 To learn more about the design of the Slots API, see https://github.com/github/view_component/pull/348.